 - Flea and tick prevention

 10 Things To Do To Puppy-proof You Home

-Continually dealing with unanticipated puppy problems is like toying with a stress bomb.
-If it happens enough, you quit enjoying your puppy, and start to worry about what will go wrong next.
+Continually dealing with unanticipated puppy problems is like toying with a bomb.
+If it happens enough, you quit enjoying your puppy and instead constantly worry about what will go wrong next.